Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

  This makes sense if you relies solely on callbacks or if the ip connection was created in a thread.

+ On Windows Phone this function will do nothing (since all sockets are asynchronous and there are no threads used).

 .. csharp:function:: public void IPConnection::Destroy()

  Destroys the ip connection.
 The socket to the Brick Daemon will be closed and the thread of the ip connection terminated.